Koch Chemie Micro Cut M2.02 vs. M3.02 – a detailed comparison for ambitious home users

 • Processing time:

-• Pad selection:
+• Pad choice:

 • M2.02 unfolds its potential with soft to medium-hard pads to achieve a streak-free finish.